-The practice of ‘nose-to-tail’ cooking or eating means ensuring that every edible part of an animal is prepared and consumed, as opposed to using only the high-value cuts.
+‘Nose-to-tail’ eating is ensuring that every edible part of an animal is prepared and consumed, as opposed to using only the high-value cuts.
 This includes cuts that are less popular in modern Western cuisine, such as offal, also known as the ‘fifth quarter’ and still valued in many cultures.
 The cousins of nose-to-tail cooking are ‘fin-to-gill’ — using every part of the fish — and ‘root-to-shoot’, for fruits and vegetables.

 For some restaurants, the nose-to-tail ethos can include buying whole carcasses and butchering them on-site.
 However, not all establishments have the capacity for this, and others simply purchase pre-butchered meat.
 While every part is used, not everything becomes a hero menu item; for example, bones and cartilage are fantastic for making rich, silky stocks and sauces.